AlexRogalskiy/docker-swarm-demo/README.md

-# This repo contains the source code to initialize a micro swarm cluster with 2 rpi3 and a x86_64 device with a Linux OS
+# This repo contains the source code to initialize a micro docker swarm cluster with 2 rpi3 and a x86_64 device with a Linux OS
 ### This Source code is part of Emergent Internet Services Lecture of Software Engineering MSc at University of Coimbra

 The code present in this repo simulates a FOG environment, with local data producers inserting data into a centralized node